-But after we got back, and were on our respective school buses home, we forgot all about When my father arrived home layer that day, I greeted him at the door.
+But after we got back, and were on our respective school buses home, we forgot all about it.
+When my father arrived home later that day, I greeted him at the door.

 “Hi, Daddy,” I said.

 “Don't you ‘hi, Daddy’ me,"he said in a dark tone.
 It seemed the matter did not end with our arrival back at school.
-Mrs. Hathaway had run to Mr. Evans, our principal, and he in turn had called each offender 's father.
+Mrs. Hathaway had run to Mr. Evans, our principal, and he in turn had called each offender 's father at work.

 Some received beatings for their roles.
 I counted myself lucky that I did not.
 No television for a week seemed just as severe.
 How do you settle on appropriate punishment for taking part in an international incident?